ropensci/europepmc/README.md

 #> #   hasLabsLinks <chr>, hasTMAccessionNumbers <chr>, firstIndexDate <chr>, firstPublicationDate <chr>,
 #> #   issue <chr>, journalVolume <chr>, pageInfo <chr>, versionNumber <int>
 ```

+Be aware that Europe PMC expands queries with MeSH synonyms by default.
+You can turn this behavior off using the `synonym = FALSE` parameter.

 By default, `epmc_search()` returns 100 records.
 To adjust the limit, simply use
 the `limit` parameter.